Egg Protein vs. Beta-Alanine: Biological Perfection vs. Acid Control

 📖 What is Egg Protein?

 Egg protein is a high-quality protein derived from eggs.
-It contains all the essential amino acids necessary for muscle growth and recovery.
+It contains all the essential amino acids necessary for muscle growth and repair.
 It is slowly digested, providing a sustained release of amino acids.

 📖 What is Beta-Alanine?

-Beta-alanine is a non-essential amino acid that plays a key role in the production of carnosine in muscles.
-Carnosine acts as a buffer against the buildup of acids during intense exercise.
-It enhances endurance and reduces muscle fatigue.
+Beta-alanine is a non-essential amino acid that helps muscles produce carnosine.
+Carnosine acts as a buffer against acid buildup during intense exercise.
+It increases endurance and reduces muscle fatigue.

 • Egg Protein: